Jefferson High School (Iowa): Academics

 Jefferson offers four years of French, German, Japanese, and Spanish.
 All four languages also offer an AP replacement for 4th year.

 Extracurricular activities

 Fine arts

-Jefferson offers multiple instrumental programs, including marching band "The Band of Blue" under Thad Kelly Driskell Directors of Band, three concert bands, one jazz band, and two pep bands.
-They also offer six choirs, and three show choirs.
+Jefferson offers multiple instrumental programs, including "The Band of Blue" marching band, three concert bands, one jazz band, and two pep bands.
+They also offer six choirs and three show choirs.
 In addition, Jefferson has one orchestra ensemble.

 Athletics

 The J-Hawks compete in the Mississippi Valley Conference in the following sports: